xrdocs/automation/_tutorials/wae-smart-licensing.md

 Note:
 * If you are migrating from a traditional node-based license, the **MATE_Dedicated.lic** license file will need to be removed from the current installation before proceeding.
-* If you are using WAE function packs, the license file (WAEFUNCTIONPACKS.lic) will still need to be copied to the $HOME/.cariden/etc directory even if Smart Licensing is enabled.
+* If you use WAE function packs, the function pack license (WAEFUNCTIONPACKS.lic) will need to be copied to the $HOME/.cariden/etc directory even if smart licensing is enabled.

 ### Check requisites